stephenhillier/epm/README.md

 ```
 * You must **copy** the generated string into the constant.
 Rename the file to ```settings_secret.py``` (remove 'template' from filename)
 * Go to the root directory of the repo and setup database tables with ```python manage.py migrate```
-* Use ```python manage.py createsuperuser``` to create an admin account on your Django application.
+* Use ```python manage.py createsuperuser``` to create an admin account for the backend API.
 * Start the Django development server with ```python manage.py runserver```.
 You should see a message that your application is running on localhost:8000.
+Try logging in with your admin account at localhost:8000/admin/ and see the API at localhost:8000/projects/api/
 * For production systems, use gunicorn and nginx.
 ### Web app (Vue.JS) setup
 * Enter the epm-web folder from the repository root